differentpla-net/differentpla-net.github.io/_posts/2025/2025-12-28-crafting-interpreters-rust-grammar-statements.md

 fn execute(stmt: Statement<'_>) {
     match stmt {
+        // An expression statement: function call, essentially.
         Statement::Expr(_) => todo!(),

+        // 'print' is a keyword, rather than a global function.
         Statement::Print(expression) => println!("{}", evaluate(expression)),
     }
 }
 ```

 Note that I've not implemented `execute` for `Statement::Expr` yet.
-There are no possible side-effects, so it didn't
-seem necessary.
-I'll get to that in the next part of Chapter 8, when we implement state (i.e. global variables).
+The book explains that this is for expressions that
+have side effects -- i.e. function or method calls.
+Since we don't have those yet, we can implement this later.

 The most interesting thing here is the `println!("{}", evaluate(expression))`.
 At the moment, `evaluate` returns
 `Expression`.
 Because we use `{}`, we need to implement the `Display` trait for `Expression`.